 3. Use a steamer basket or the trivet that comes with your Instant Pot, and insert into the Instant Pot.

-7. When the pressure cooker is finished doing its thing, release the pressure manually to prevent further cooking a.k.a. mushy squash!
+7. When the pressure cooker is finished doing its thing, release the pressure manually (quick release) to prevent further cooking a.k.a. mushy squash!